 Back to All Posts

 Between 1900 and 2000, the average U.S. life expectancy increased by nearly 30 years.
 That statistic addresses quantity, but what about the quality of those extra years?
-When a senior’s children have grown and moved away, and the senior has retired, what then?
+When a senior’s children have grown and moved away, and the senior has retired, what happens next?

-How we as family members and friends perceive and value our senior loved ones, and how they perceive and value themselves, has a major impact on their physical and emotional health.
-So what can we do to help improve the quality of life for seniors and our older loved ones?
+How we as family members and friends perceive and value our senior loved ones — and how they perceive and value themselves — has a major impact on their physical and emotional health.
+So what can we do to help improve quality of life for seniors and our older loved ones?

-Studies have shown that seniors with a sense of purpose are less susceptible to cognitive impairment, heart attacks, and strokes, and they are more likely to live longer.
+Studies have shown that seniors with a sense of purpose are less susceptible to cognitive impairment, heart attacks, and strokes, and may even live longer.
 Why?
-Because they are more physically active, take better care of themselves, and are less susceptible to stress.
-Learning new things improves brain health.
-Physical activity slows and sometimes reverses physical incapacity.
+Because they are more likely to take better care of themselves through physical activity and are less susceptible to overwhelming stress.
+Learning new things and keeping our minds stimulated improves brain health.
+And physical activity has been shown to slow or even improve physical incapacity.

 1. Create a Sense of Purpose

 No matter a person’s age, we need a sense of purpose, of belonging, and of being valued.
-Senior adults are often dismissed as no longer having as much to offer as they did when they were younger, and unfortunately, this attitude becomes adopted by the seniors themselves.
-Seniors have a lot to give in terms of knowledge, love, and creativity, but they have to feel they are respected and involved to share with others.
+Senior adults can feel dismissed as no longer having as much to offer as they did when they were younger, and unfortunately, they can adopt this attitude as reality.
+Seniors have a lot to give in terms of knowledge, experience, and creativity, but they have to feel that their opinions and wisdom are valued enough to share.

 Seniors are particularly susceptible to depression.
-It can be caused by the loss of their child-caring role, loss of employment through retirement, a move from home to a retirement community, chronic illness or pain, death of a spouse or close friends, loss of independence, medications, disease, or cognitive impairment.
+It can be caused by the loss of their child-caring role, loss of daily career duties through retirement, a move from a house to a retirement community, chronic illness or pain, death of a spouse or close friends, loss of independence, medications, diseases, or cognitive impairment.

 Depression is a serious, debilitating disorder that is not a natural part of aging.
-Family and friends should encourage a senior loved one to seek out treatment if they seem depressed.
+Family and friends should encourage and help a senior loved one to seek out treatment if they show signs of being depressed.
 There are many types of depression, but some common symptoms include:

 • Persistent sadness